YohansHailu/react-todo-testing/README.md

 ## Component Testing Plan and documentation

-Hello and wellcome, Welcome to the testing documentation for Todo app in react
+Hello and wellcome, Welcome to the testing plan and documentation for Todo app in react

-Tools used are jest and RTL
+Tools used are jest and RTL and the test can be found inside src/test

 ## Footer Component Testing
 <details>